 She has participated in national and international competitive research projects and she has collaborated and worked with worldwide first-class experts and researchers.
 She is an official member of the European Lifestyle Medicine Organization, ELMO Ambassador in Spain and member of the American Society of Nutrition.
 Performing cutting-edge research and offering the society evidence-based scientific knowledge has always been her priority and commitment.

 She is the author of numerous original scientific articles and her scientific results have been presented in a wide range of Congresses and Symposiums.
 She is deeply interested in science dissemination and she regularly publishes articles for the general public in magazines, free press and blogs.
 She presents a unique combination of scientific knowledge and enterprising life-science professional skills with the ability to convert scientific results into everyday practice.
-She is a certified coach in life coaching by Athens Coaching Institute and she is currently completing her studies in the international prestigious school Noble-Manhattan to obtain her diploma as a Practitioner Coach.
+She is a certified Practitioner Coach in life coaching by the International Authority of Profesional Coaching and Mentoring (IAPCM).

 She lives in and in-between her two beloved cities: Barcelona and Athens.